-The final number in this code denotes the diameter of the wheel's rim which the tire is designed to fit.
+The final number in this code denotes the diameter of the wheel's rim, which the tire is designed to fit.
 It is measured in inches from one end of the rim to the other.
-Therefore the above tire was meant to fit on 15 inch rims.
+Therefore, the above tire was meant to fit on 15 inch rims.

 The load index refers to the maximum load that a tire can safely carry when it is properly inflated.
 Most passenger vehicles have a load index between 75 and 105.
 It is important to keep the proper load index when replacing your tires.
 If you need advice or help to install new tires, contact us.

 The speed symbol gives the speed rating of the tire.
-They range form "A" (the lowest) to "Y" (the highest).
-The ratings are not however in perfect alphabetical order.
-For example "H" comes between "U" and "V", perhaps because at one time "H" stood for high performance.
+They range from "A" (the lowest) to "Y" (the highest).
+The ratings are not, however, in perfect alphabetical order.
+For example "H" comes between "U" and "V," perhaps because at one time "H" stood for high performance.

 Having the proper tires on your vehicle is very important for your driving safety and performance.
-If you are planning on purchasing new tires, make sure you get a professional you can trust to install them.
+If you are planning to purchase new tires, make sure you get a professional you can trust to install them.